jjvanzon/Circular-Language-Spec/constructs-drafts/symbol-language-2004.md

 That seems a whole lot of Get and Set purposes.
 In practice, the set up of a symbol’s system procedures is not that complicated.
 There’s a standard setup: the most usual system procedure setup.
 Only deviations from the standard are additionally denoted.

-There are a few more system procedures which will be gradually introduced.
+There are a few more system procedures which might be gradually introduced.

 ### The System Representation